patriciaschaffer/patriciaschaffer/README.md

 I’m an early adopter of computers and the internet, always curious about the intersections of technology and human behavior.
 My journey spans education, psychology, and cutting-edge AI—especially Large Language Models (LLMs).
 I believe that understanding natural languages is key to building technology that truly serves people.
 I thought I'd come to GitHub because LLMs need more than computer science, and we should all join the conversation and build together.

 > **Motto:**
-> _"We've made more mistakes with the internet.
+> _"We've made mistakes with the internet.
 Let's do better with AI."_

 ---